Skip to main content

 Program Overview

-Kansas City PBS Fellows will receive hands-on mentorship from our award-winning production staff, gaining real-world experience in both short-form and documentary filmmaking.
+Kansas City PBS Nonfiction Film Fellows will receive hands-on mentorship from our award-winning production staff, gaining real-world experience in both short-form and documentary filmmaking.
 Participants will shadow our expert team, work within a state-of-the-art production facility and take part in monthly workshops led by industry professionals.
 From initial pitch to final cut, fellows will be guided through the complete production process of their own documentary project, which will premiere on Kansas City PBS next spring.

 Beyond technical training, the fellowship offers invaluable networking opportunities.
 Fellows will connect with influential leaders in public media and the regional creative community, forging relationships that can spark future collaborations and open doors to long-term career growth.